Rsantct/pe.audio.sys.OLD/pre.di.c/doc/000_CHANGES.md

 * Control web page enhancements.

-* If you use a Spotify desktop client, full metadata info will be displayed under whe control web page.
+* If your pre.di.c machine uses a Spotify desktop client, full metadata info will be displayed under the control web page.

 * Minor changes on run level options into `stopaudio.py` and `startaudio.py`.